-- ✓ Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - ✓ Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - ✓ Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses. - ✓ Organic chemical contaminants including synthetic and volatile organics, which are by products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems. - ✓ Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.
+- ✓ Microbial contaminants, such as viruses and bacteria (E.coli), which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
+They may pose a greater health risk for infants, young children, the elderly, and people with severely-compromised immune systems. - ✓ Inorganic contaminants, such as salts and metals, which can be naturally occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
+Infants and children who drink water containing lead could experience delays in their physical or mental development.
+Children could show slight deficits in attention span and learning abilities.
+Adults who drink this water over many years could develop kidney problems or high blood pressure.
+Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time could experience gastrointestinal distress.
+Some people who drink water containing copper in excess of the action level over many years could suffer liver or kidney damage.
+People with Wilson's disease should consult their personal doctor. - ✓ Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
+Infants below the age of 6 months who drink water containing nitrate or nitrite in excess of the MCL could become seriously ill and, if untreated, may die.
+Symptoms include shortness of breath and blue baby syndrome. - ✓ Organic chemical contaminants including synthetic and volatile organics, which are by products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff and septic systems.
+Some people who drink water containing fluoride in excess of the MCL over many years could get bone disease, including pain and tenderness of the bones.
+Fluoride in drinking water at half the MCL or more may cause mottling of children's teeth, usually in children less than 9 years old.
+Mottling, also known as dental fluorosis, may include brown staining or pitting of the teeth, or both, and occurs only in developing teeth before they erupt from the gums. - ✓ Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities.
 The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-All of the data is representative of the water quality, but some are more than one year old.
+All the data is representative of the water quality, but some are more than one year old.